MrIridescent/Mriridescent/README.md

     - [ ] Swift
 - [ ] Data Structures and Algorithm
 - [ ] Learn more about microcontroller programming
-- [ ] Learn more about artifical intelligence
+- [ ] Learn more about artificial intelligence